Personal Protection Order

 - Continual harassment of any family members

 You may experience such family violence knowingly or even unknowingly.
 After reading this, if you have been subjected to this type of violence from a member of your family, you can file a Personal Protection Order to have the court legally intervene in the family matters.
-A Personal Protection Order is given by the court only if the court is satisfied that such an order is required to prevent further harm to the victim/s.
+A Personal Protection Order in Singapore is given by the court only if the court is satisfied that such an order is required to prevent further harm to the victim/s.
 As a result, you will be protected by the law from harassment and violence that no one should ever experience.

 What are the types of PPO?